 III.
 FOUR PURVEYORS OF THE SOCIAL GOSPEL

 Simultaneous to these widening cracks in historic reformed theology, which was the pervasive theology of our Founding Fathers and the germinating basis of American culture, was the Industrial Revolution and the stratification of societal classes.
 The capitalist system itself was soon viewed by the following influential individuals and others as the embodiment of sin.
-As a result, here needed to be social, versus individual application of “Christianity” to American life.
-By contrast, what propels Reformed, Fundamental, Evangelical Christianity both then and now is the atonement of sin in the life of the individual.
+As a result, there needed to be social, versus individual, application of “Christianity” to American life.
+By contrast, what propels reformed, fundamental, evangelical Christianity, both then and now, is the atonement of sin in the life of the individual.

-In Social Gospel thinking it then follows that the primary mission of the Church should be the deliverance of the bereft: All those individuals who were being oppressed by the free market.
+In Social Gospel thinking, it then follows that the primary mission of the church should be the deliverance of the poor: all those individuals who were being oppressed by the free market.
 Accordingly, this is where the name “Social Gospel” stems from: it is an attempt to refocus Christianity on the economic deliverance and equality of the individual, versus the conversion of his or her soul.
-This is no less than a theological and missional redirect of historic Christianity!
-It is therefore not Christianity whatsoever!
-It is another religion!
+This is no less than a theological and missional redirect—a rewriting— of historic Christianity.
+It is therefore not Christianity whatsoever; it is another religion.
 The leaders of the Social Gospel movement in American Christianity were as follows:

-The Kingdom of God from the perspective of this European influence was defined to mean an ethical kingdom.
-“Christianity” said Ritschl was all about ethics and morals.
-With a low view of the effects of sin on the judicial standing of man before his Creator, he viewed Christ in a way less than revealed in the Gospels, a good person who provided a role model for all to follow in loving one another with tolerance.
-This is in place of a redemptive Christ who saves man from his sin (again, cf. Gal.
-1:8–9).
+The kingdom of God from the perspective of this European influence meant an ethical kingdom.
+Ritschl said Christianity was all about ethics and morals.
+With a low view of the effects of sin on the judicial standing of man before his Creator, he viewed Christ in a way less than the Christ revealed in the Gospels, a good person who provided a role model for all to follow in loving one another with tolerance.
+This is in place of a redemptive Christ who saves man from his sin (again, cf. Galatians 1:8–9).

 Historically, Gladden is considered the founder of the Social Gospel movement.
 “The fatherhood of God and the brotherhood of man” is a term stemming from his pen and codifying his beliefs and actions.
-Gladden too rejected the judicial aspects of salvation in Christ.
-In his adaptation of Christianity to a social/ ethical emphasis, he viewed Capitalism as unchristian when penning his books, Working People and Their Employees, as well as Social Salvation.
+Gladden, too, rejected the judicial aspects of salvation in Christ.
+In his adaptation of Christianity to a social/ ethical emphasis, he viewed capitalism as unchristian when penning his books, Working People and Their Employees and Social Salvation.
 He emphasized the sin of society, believing in shared ownership, versus the sin of the individual soul.

-Coining the phrase, “What Would Jesus Do?” he meant something quite different than its modern day counterpart (Promise Keepers: What Would Jesus Do Now?).
+Coining the phrase “What Would Jesus Do?” meant something quite different than its modern-day counterpart (Promise Keepers: What Would Jesus Do Now?).
 Conversely, Jesus was only a role model to emulate.
 Sheldon marketed the Social Gospel into a national movement of social reform throughout America.
 He was influential in popularizing its message.

 A liberal pastor of a poor church, he became horrified by the living conditions of the socially oppressed.
-His book titles reflect this: Christianity and the Social Crisis; Christianizing the Social Order; A Theology of the Social Gospel.
-All of these influences and influencers reveal a radical change underway in the meaning of historic Reformation Christianity in America.
-The summary point: Government could, should and would aid in the manifestation of this new religion’s way of thinking.
+His book titles reflect this: Christianity and the Social Crisis, Christianizing the Social Order, and A Theology of the Social Gospel.
+All these influences and influencers reveal a radical change underway in the meaning of historic reformation Christianity in America.
+The summary point: government could, should, and would aid in the manifestation of this new religion’s way of thinking.

 IV.
-TWO COMPETITING THEOLOGIES AND TWO POLITICAL PHILOSOPHIES
+TWO COMPETING THEOLOGIES AND TWO POLITICAL PHILOSOPHIES

 In the world of political parties, the theological liberals were both causal and reflected in political liberalism, and the theological conservatives were both causal and reflected in political conservatism.
 To this day, both of the contrasting theologies dominantly shape the policies of their respective party.
-So to a large degree the Liberal vs. Conservative theological competition of the past continues on to this day through the out-workings and manifestations of respective political parties.
-The war rages on: No longer so much in the Seminary (as those battles have long been decided) but in the Capitol.
+So to a large degree, the liberal versus conservative theological competition of the past continues to this day through the out workings and manifestations of respective political parties.
+The war rages on—no longer so much in the seminary (as those battles have long been decided), but in the capital.

-V. THE ONE RESULT: POSSIBLE CONFUSION IN THE CAPITOL
+V. THE ONE RESULT: POSSIBLE CONFUSION IN THE CAPITAL

-Both theological adherents continue to hold the title “Christian” which is confusing because Modernism has a different understanding of Jesus which therefore classifies it as a different religion.
-But in a theologically-ignorant Capitol, most people lack the discernment to ascertain the difference.
+Both theological adherents continue to hold the title “Christian,” which is confusing because Modernism has a different understanding of Jesus, which therefore classifies it as a different religion.
+But in a theologically ignorant capital, most people lack the discernment to ascertain the difference.

-On a personal note, one must trust in the salvific Lord Jesus Christ to be saved and call himself a true Christian.
-If one believes Jesus is only an exemplary figure then one is not a genuine believer.
-When someone states, “my pastor taught me the Social Gospel” what should that tell you?
+According to the Bible, one must trust in the salvific Lord Jesus Christ to be saved and call himself a true Christian.
+If one believes Jesus is only an exemplary figure, then one is not a genuine believer.
+When someone states, “My pastor taught me the Social Gospel,” what should that tell you?
 Don’t be confused or theologically ignorant!